Types of accommodation

 Malta

-There are seven reception centres in Malta (down from eight in 2017).
-Of these, five are run by AWAS and the remaining two by NGOs.
-However, even the two centres run by NGOs fall within AWAS’ overall reception system.
+There are 6 reception centres in Malta (down from eight in 2017).
+Of these, 5 are run by AWAS and the other by an NGO.
+This latter centre falls within AWAS’ overall reception system.

-• Section B: families and single female adults
+• Hangar Open Centre: families and single female adults

 • Ħal Far Open Centre: Families